-Licenses: National Certified Counselor (NCC), Licensed Professional Counselor (LPC), or Licensed Clinical Social Worker (LCSW) preferred.
-Must possess a valid Oregon Driver's License and provide proof of an acceptable driving record.
+Licenses: If required to drive on behalf of the college, must possess a valid Oregon Driver License and provide proof of an acceptable driving record.

 - Additional Posting Information

 RCC is committed to a culture of civility, respect, and inclusivity.
-We are an equal opportunity employer committed to recruiting and retaining a diverse workforce that includes members of historically underrepresented groups and others who demonstrate the ability to help us achieve our vision of a diverse and inclusive community.
+We are an equal opportunity employer actively seeking to recruit and retain members of historically underrepresented groups and others who demonstrate the ability to help us achieve our vision of a diverse and inclusive community.

+CANDIDATES WITH DISABILITIES REQUIRING ACCOMMODATIONS AND/OR ASSISTANCE DURING THE HIRING PROCESS MAY CONTACT HUMAN RESOURCES AT 541-956-7329.
+ONLY FINALISTS WILL BE INTERVIEWED.
+ALL APPLICANTS WILL BE NOTIFIED BY EMAIL AFTER FINAL SELECTION IS MADE.
 INTERVIEW COSTS ARE AT APPLICANT'S EXPENSE.
-FINAL CANDIDATE WILL BE REQUIRED TO SHOW PROOF OF ELIGIBILITY TO WORK IN THE UNITED STATES AND PROVIDE OFFICIAL TRANSCRIPTS FOR REQUIRED DEGREE.
-ONLY DEGREES RECEIVED FROM AN ACCREDITED INSTITUTION WILL BE ACCEPTED; ACCREDITATION MUST BE RECOGNIZED BY THE OFFICE OF DEGREE AUTHORIZATION, US DEPARTMENT OF EDUCATION, AS REQUIRED BY ORS 348.609.
-PERSONS WHO, BECAUSE OF A PHYSICAL OR LEARNING DISABILITY, NEED SPECIAL ACCOMMODATIONS SHOULD CONTACT HUMAN RESOURCES AT 541-956-7329 IN ADVANCE OF THEIR NEED FOR ACCOMMODATION.
+FINAL CANDIDATE WILL BE REQUIRED TO SHOW PROOF OF ELIGIBILITY TO WORK IN THE UNITED STATES.
+FOR POSITIONS WITH A DEGREE REQUIRED, ONLY DEGREES RECEIVED FROM AN ACCREDITED INSTITUTION WILL BE ACCEPTED; ACCREDITATION MUST BE RECOGNIZED BY THE OFFICE OF DEGREE AUTHORIZATION, US DEPARTMENT OF EDUCATION, AS REQUIRED BY ORS 348.609.